USING STYLES IN THE TEMPLATE

 The “an excerpt” section is there for the author to give the reader extra information about the piece.
 For example, you can write “written on a beach in Borneo”, or “based on As I Lay Dying, by William Faulkner”, or “an excerpt from …”

-“An excerpt” is needed if you would like to inform the reader that this piece is a section from of a larger work.
+“An excerpt” is needed if your piece is from a larger work.
 Similarly, if you condensed your piece, then you can write “a condensed version” on line 7.

 Removing the “an excerpt” line